 Advaitin

 This is the group that I would most recommend.
 It exists to discuss any Advaita-related topic, on any level.
 Though it takes the teachings of Shankara as its baseline, followers of Direct Path methods are not at all frowned upon!
-There are 1250 members as of August 2005.
+There are 2075 members as of September 2009.
 Many of its senior members are very knowledgeable and able to comment learnedly on all topics.
 There are also numbers of relative newcomers, both from traditional Indian backgrounds and from other Western traditions.
-Questions from newcomers to the philosophy are always treated with respect and never answered patronisingly.
-There are clear guidelines for behaviour in the group and intervention by the moderators is very rare.
+Questions from newcomers to the philosophy are always treated with respect and never answered patronizingly.
+There are clear guidelines for behavior in the group and intervention by the moderators is very rare.
 Disrespect or posts that are outside of the subject matter are not tolerated, however.
-In the 5 1/2 years of my membership there have been many excellent discussions.
-There are also ongoing expositions, with discussion from time to time, on the Bhagavad Gita and on Shankara's bhashya on the Brahmasutra.
+In the 11 years of my membership there have been many excellent discussions.
+There are also ongoing expositions, with discussion from time to time, on topics such as the Bhagavad Gita.

 Their homepage contains general information and an invitation to join.

-NonDualitySalon is a long-established group (the first of its kind) which, after a period of rest has now re-opened and has 859 members at Aug.
-2005.
+NonDualitySalon is a long-established group.
 It is run by Jerry Katz, who also has one of the largest web sites on Non-duality, listed on the Advaita-Related page.

 NonDualPhil